Not Just a 'Small Adult Bunion'

 Juvenile Hallux Valgus is defined as the onset of hallux valgus deformity before skeletal maturity (usually less than 14-16 years).

-- Epidemiology: Distinct from congenital hallux valgus (present at birth) and adult acquired hallux valgus.
+- Epidemiology: Strong female preponderance (around 88% in Coughlin's series) and early onset (40% present at age 10 or younger).
+Distinct from congenital hallux valgus (present at birth) and adult acquired hallux valgus.

-- Genetics: High familial penetrance (Autosomal dominant with incomplete penetrance).
-70% of patients have an affected mother.
+- Genetics: High familial penetrance (autosomal dominant with incomplete penetrance).
+Maternal transmission was recorded in 72% of patients in Coughlin's landmark cohort.

-- Pathomechanics: Often related to Metatarsus Primus Varus (medial deviation of the first metatarsal) and a sloping distal articular surface (High DMAA).
+- Pathomechanics: Often related to Metatarsus Primus Varus (medial deviation of the first metatarsal) and a sloping distal articular surface (high DMAA).
 Ligamentous laxity allows the first ray to drift medially while the toe stays laterally.
+An elevated DMAA was present in roughly half of juvenile cases and is higher in early-onset and congruent-joint deformities.

 Pathophysiology and Mechanisms